moconnell/Exhibitionist/README.md

 - See exhibitionist/providers/websocket/handlers for documentation
 of the basic message format for the websocket channel.
-You can also look at the frames going through the wire in the "PingPong" example, with chrome developer tools support for monitoring websocket connections.
+You can also look at the frames on the wire in the "PingPong" example with chrome developer tools support for monitoring websocket connections.

 - Websocket clients that are both publisher and subscriber